 Chicken lettuce wraps with cauliflower rice, a delicious dinner idea your family will love!
-This post is sponsored by Green Giant, all ideas and opinions are my own.

 My son is a good eater but I’ve started noticing a sneaky little habit he’s adopted at dinner time.
 Moms, I’m sure you’ve seen this trick with your kids.
 It’s the disappearing vegetables routine, carrots miraculously vanish from his dinner plate only to reappear when I’m cleaning up the dishes, hidden in a napkin or under a piece of bread.
 Sneaky, sneaky!

 Well, I’ve discovered a few tricks of my own for making sure my child eats his veggies.
 Because it’s important for his nutrition and all, and because I’m not about to get outwitted by a preschooler!
 Seriously kid, you might manage to manipulate bedtime and bypass my phone code like a mini MacGyver, but mama will win the battle of the dinner table.

 So I was pretty stoked to see something new in the freezer aisle at Walmart the last time we were grocery shopping.
 The new Riced Veggies from Green Giant are the perfect way to get kids to eat more veggies.

 I’ve been meaning to try the riced cauliflower craze since it started popping up on Pinterest, but we’ve been too busy for anything but quick and easy meals.
 I grabbed a bag of the Green Giant Riced Cauliflower & Sweet Potato medley and the Mashed Cauliflower with Cheese & Bacon to try.

 We love those super yummy lettuce wraps you can order at popular restaurants so I decided to try making our own version.
 The best thing about this recipe is it’s so quick and easy to make.
 And it’s loaded with veggies and good stuff you’ll be happy to see your family eating.